osmus/digital-trails-handbook/_source/_articles/private-property.md

 ## What if OpenStreetMap says I can use a trail but a sign says I can't?

 Obey posted signage.
 OpenStreetMap data may be incomplete or outdated, and is no excuse to trespass.
-The individiual trail user is responsibile for complying with property law.
+The individual trail user is responsible for complying with property law.